HerveAbdi/data4PCCAR/README.md

 ### BinQuant

- creates (roughly) balanced
+ Creates (roughly) balanced
 factors from quantitative variables.
 Used to create nominal variables from quantitative variables for MCA.

 ### boot.eigen

-generates
+Generates
 a bootstrap distribution of eigenvalues for a given (rectangular) matrix.

 ### Boot4CCA

-creates a Bootstrap Cube for CCA (Canonical Correlation Analysis):
+Creates a Bootstrap Cube for CCA (Canonical Correlation Analysis):
 Creates Bootstrap Cubes for the I and J sets of a CCA obtained from bootstraping the rows